Timmy-Ezekiel/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ./101-clean_emacs: This script delet all files that end with the ~ character

 * ./102-tree: This script create folders inside folder making welcome/to/school/

+* ./103-commas: This file list files and directory and separating them with commas and also directory endwith a slash.